EmelinaMavie/EmelinaMavie/README.md

-- 👋 Hi there, my name is Maví
+- 👋 Hi there, I'm Emelina
-- 👀 Started a new challenge in December the 3th
+- 👀 Started a new challenge (again 👉👈)
-- 🌱 I Want to go from Electronic Engineer to Data Analyst
+- 🌱 I Want to go from Electronic Engineering to Data Analysis
-- 💞️  I plan to study 6 hours a day, 5 days a week
 - 📫 See you in the future

 <!---